ome/omero_search_engine/README.rst

 * Asynchronous Search:

   - Fetch all matching results from large queries in one operation.
-  - Ideal for handling large datasets without multiple requests.
+  - Ideal for handling large query results without multiple requests.

 Multi-Data-Resource Support
 ========